Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM

 \begin{itemize} \item[(V1)] If we consider the description of the Viterbi algorithm~\cite{viterbi1967}, in particular the recursion, we realize that the calculation of the Viterbi values can be continued by retaining only the values for the previous sequence position.

-\item [(V2)] If we have a close look at the description of the traceback procedure~\cite{viterbi1967}, we realize that we only have to remember all Viterbi matrix elements at the previous sequence positions in order to deduce the state from which the Viterbi matrix element at the current sequence position and state was derived.
+\item [(V2)] If we have a close look at the description of the traceback procedure~\cite{viterbi1967}, we realize that we only have to remember the Viterbi matrix elements at the \emph{previous} sequence position in order to deduce the state from which the Viterbi matrix element at the \emph{current} sequence position and state was derived.

 \item[(V3)] If we want to derive the Viterbi path $\Pi$ from the Viterbi matrix, we have to start at the end of the sequence in the $\textsl{End}$ state $M$. \end{itemize}